michaelpmaley/convert-ofx/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 1. Browse to each financial institution and download the latest transactions in Quicken (qfx) format.
-Don't worry about the start date overlapping too much because existing transactions will be skipped.

 2. In the project folder, run the script.
 ```sh